CmdrDats/clj-minecraft/README.md

 Remember to update your details in the plugin.yml and README.md files - and very importantly, commit to github to share with the world.

+Also, be sure to look at the wiki for more in-depth instructions on all the moving parts: http://github.com/CmdrDats/clj-minecraft/wiki

 Time to hack away.

 ## Changelog:

 30 December 2012:
- - Implement a simple permissions extension for checking and setting specific permissions on players o This does not yet persist given player permissions across sessions
+ - Implement a simple permissions extension for checking and setting specific permissions on players
+   - This does not yet persist given player permissions across sessions
- - Added clj.permission as a command to give a player a specific permission o Autocompletion may need work as command lists within commands are untested.
+ - Added clj.permission as a command to give a player a specific permission
+   - Autocompletion may need work as command lists within commands are untested.

 29 December 2012:
  - Now sends a message to the player triggering an event when the event function returns {:msg "..."}